-Did you know that solar radiation from the sun can purify (disinfect) water and make it safe for drinking from harmful bacteria?
+Did you know that it is possible to purify water with sunlight?
+Solar radiation from the sun can purify (organically disinfect) water and make it safe for drinking from harmful bacteria.

-UV-A rays from the sun, (Ultraviolet-A, longwave, 315-400 nm), will terminate harmful bacteria, parasites, and viruses in water, given enough sun exposure.
+UV-A rays from the sun, (Ultraviolet-A, longwave, 315-400 nm), will terminate harmful bacteria, parasites, and viruses in water, given enough sun exposure and time.

-A clear plastic bottle filled with water, exposed to the sun for 6 hours will make the water safe to drink (see the caveat list).
-In fact, the effectiveness of terminating harmful bacteria is an amazing 5-Nines, that is, 99.999 percent!
+A clear plastic bottle filled with water, exposed to the sun for 6 hours will make the water safe to drink (although read the caveat list below).
+In fact, the effectiveness of terminating harmful bacteria can be an amazing 5-Nines, that is, 99.999 percent!

-List of germs that are terminated from UV-A sunlight exposure at 6 hours
+List of Bacteria & Germs killed from UV-A sunlight exposure at 6 hours

 - Virus – Rotavirus